karthikeyansub/ThirdPartyPaymentInitiation/README.md

 ## Test the application using Postman Rest Client

-Step #1: Add the client certificate in Postman -> Settings -> Certificate tab
+Step #1: Add the client certificate and private key file in Postman -> Settings -> Certificate tab

 Step #2: invoke the initiate-payment service with below URL

 > https://localhost:8080/v1.0.0/initiate-payment

+Step #3: Use the payload, x-request-id and signature given in the example-signature.md file for testing